-Mandatory Contract Renewal [Notice PIH 2012-32, REV-3]
+Mandatory Contract Renewal [Notice PIH 2012-32, REV-32019-23]

-By statue, upon contact expiration, the agency administering the vouchers will offer, and the PHA will accept, renewal of the contract subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year for such renewal.
-Consequently 24 CFR 983.205(b), governing the PHA discretion to renew the contract for term of up to 15 years, will not apply.
+By statue, upon contact expiration, the agency administering the vouchers will offer, and the PHA will accept, renewal of the contract for the prescribed number and mix of units, either on the site of the project subject to the expiring contract or, upon request of the project owner and subject to PHA and HUD approval, at another site through a future transfer of assistance.
+The contract is subject to the terms and conditions applicable at the time of renewal and the availability of appropriations each year for such renewal.
+Consequently 24 CFR 983.205(b), governing the PHA discretion to renew the contract, for term of up to 15 years, will not apply.